-All opposing players (defence) of the team taking the free-kick must be at least five yards away from the ball, except when the ball is being kicked from a point closer than five yards from the goal mouth – in which case the defending players may stand on their end-line.
+All opposing players (defence) of the team taking the free-kick must be at least ten yards away from the ball, except when the ball is being kicked from a point closer than ten yards from the goal mouth – in which case the defending players may stand on their end-line.

 A penalty kick will be awarded anytime a foul (major or minor) is committed within the goal crease.
-It will be taken from the penalty-mark (or two yards from the outer goal crease line) with all other players outside of the penalty-area and at least 5 yards from the penalty mark.
+It will be taken from the penalty-mark (twelve yards from the centre of the goal mouth) with all other players outside of the penalty-area and at least ten yards from the penalty mark.

 The goalkeeper must stand (without moving his/her feet) on their own end-line, between the goal posts, until the ball is kicked; the kick must go forward and the kicker cannot touch the ball a second time until it has been touched by another player (goalkeeper).